Search Our work

 Shiants episode two: bird metropolis alive again!

-Welcome to the second installment of our work on the Shiant Isles Recovery Project - an initiative to remove non-native black rats from the isles in order to provide safe breeding sites for Scotland’s globally important seabird colonies.
-The project is part funded by the EU LIFE+ programme and...
+Welcome to the second instalment of our work on the Shiant Isles Recovery Project from Davide Scridel - the project is an initiative to remove non-native black rats from the isles in order to provide safe breeding sites for Scotland’s globally important seabird colonies.
+The project is part funded...

 5 Nov 2015